What is electrophysiology?

-What is it?
-The amplifier contains the circuitry required to measure electrical currents passing through ion channels or changes in cell membrane potential.
+What is an patch clamp amplifier?
+An instrument that contains the circuitry required to measure electrical currents passing through ion channels or changes in cell membrane potential.

 Available ampliﬁers: Axopatch™ 200B, MultiClamp™ 700B, Axoclamp™ 900A